lzwjava/blog-source/_posts/2023-07-28-teach-things.md

 If my daughter can speak English fluently, that is because his dad has speaking English with her for 4 years, that's from 2023 to 2027.
 That is because his dad prepares the International Home TV, iPad or iPhone for her to watch English animations often.

 That's why Singaporean or Hong Konger still find that they are hard to communicate with their Chinese colleagues, one is the language problem, one is different technology mindset.
 Though the parents of them are from China too.
 It is a generation about 25 years.
-With 25 years living in different environments, they become diffent in minds or behaviors.
+With 25 years living in different environments, they become different in minds or behaviors.

 At technology areas, this phenomenon are not so outstanding.
 Because the Internet workers are quite same globally.
 They will pursue the latest Internet technology.
 Actually it depends too.
 The world a staff engineer in Google see is quite different from the junior engineer who are just graduated from a China university.